CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### From

-The `From` property is used to define who/where the email is from.
+The From is used to define the sender of the email.

 | | |
 |--------------------|---------------------------|